-To transparently identify the urban mitigation literature covered by these four domains, we develop a structured search query for the Web of Science (WOS) literature database (see Supplementary Materials for the full search methodology, and the supplementary data file for the resulting list of documents).
-We use a form of automated content analysis called non-negative matrix factorization to identify latent topics within the document abstracts.
-This procedure is expected to reproduce the 4 domains of research outlined above, but in addition to expose the relationships between these different topics, and to identify any latent themes or underlying discourses in the urban mitigation literature.
+To transparently identify the urban mitigation literature covered by these four domains, we develop a structured search query for the Web of Science (WOS) literature database.
+This includes specific combinations of keywords for each domain (e.g. “bicycle infrastructure provisioning”), as well as more generic strings (“low-carbon transport”).
+Refer to the Supplementary Materials for the full search methodology, and the supplementary data file for the resulting list of documents.
+We use a form of automated content analysis called non-negative matrix factorization to identify latent topics within the document abstracts we obtain, enabling us to quickly digest the major themes of this work so far.